pyserial/pyserial/pyserial/README.txt

 ========
 pySerial
 ========
-This module capsulates the access for the serial port.
-It provides backends for standard Python running on Windows, Linux, BSD (possibly any POSIX compilant system), Jython and IronPython.
-The module named "serial" automaticaly selects the appropriate backend.
+This module encapsulates the access for the serial port.
+It provides backends for standard Python running on Windows, Linux, BSD (possibly any POSIX compliant system), Jython and IronPython.
+The module named "serial" automatically selects the appropriate backend.

 It is released under a free software license, see LICENSE.txt for more details.